what does sup board stand for 1

 Bungee System

-Many SUP boards feature a bungee system, which consists of elastic cords or straps that crisscross over the deck.
+Many SUP boards feature a bungee system with elastic cords or straps crisscrossing the deck.
 The bungee system provides a convenient storage solution, allowing you to secure personal belongings, such as a water bottle, backpack, or other essentials, to the board during your paddleboarding adventures.

 Choosing the Right SUP Board